 4.4 This school has a Designated Safeguarding Lead (DSL).
-The DSL and deputy DSL is most likely to have a complete safeguarding picture.
+The DSL (and any deputies) is most likely to have a complete safeguarding picture.
 This is the person who takes lead responsibility for safeguarding.
 The DSL should have details of the local authority Personal Advisor appointed to guide and support the care leaver.
-Any concerns about children should be discussed with /